 Enrolled Agents – People with this credential are licensed by the IRS and specifically trained in federal tax planning, preparation and representation.
 Enrolled agents hold the most expansive license IRS grants and must pass a suitability check, as well as a three-part Special Enrollment Examination, a comprehensive exam that covers individual tax, business tax and representation issues.
 They complete 72 hours of continuing education every 3 years.
 For more information on enrolled agents, see Publication 4693-A, A Guide to the Enrolled Agent Program.

 Certified Public Accountants – People with this credential are licensed by state boards of accountancy, the District of Columbia, and U.S. territories, and have passed the Uniform CPA Examination.
 They also must meet education, experience, and good character requirements established by their boards of accountancy.
 In addition, CPAs must comply with ethical requirements as well as complete specified levels of continuing education in order to maintain an active CPA license.
-CPAs can offer a range of services; some CPAs specialize in tax preparation and planning.
+CPAs may offer a range of services; some CPAs specialize in tax preparation and planning.